What does a Data Engineer do every day? How is it different from Software Engineering?

 Understanding the business

 I find it way more important to understand the business in Data Engineering.
-As a Software developer, I liked understanding what I was working on, but I must recognize it was possible to work without it most of the time.
+As a Software developer, I liked understanding what I was working on, but I must recognize it was possible to work with a very shallow understanding most of the time.

 In Data Engineering, working on data that doesn’t mean anything to you is really inefficient and error prone, you’d lose a lot of time.
 Data is really concrete and doesn’t “benefit” from as much abstraction as software does.